 Thermoplastic material is applied hot and cures on laying.
 It has good durability and is suitable for use on all roads.
-Cold plastic (2-component material) consists of two parts which are a pigmented resin base and a catalyst.
+2-component material (Cold plastic) consists of two parts, which are a pigmented resin base and a catalyst.
 The product cures by chemical activity.
-With cold plastic, you get a wear-resistant road marking with low dirt pick up.
+With 2-component material you get a wear-resistant road marking with low dirt pick up.
 Paint is typically a low-cost marking and has been in widespread use since approximately the early 1950s.

 In some countries, it is necessary to have a certificate for the materials used.
 The producer of the material makes samples of the marking, and this is then tested by an institute in the country where the marking shall be performed.